 Robots automate the process, which ensures higher accuracy, less waste and faster operations.
 With the range of machinery available, robots can adapt to various welding processes, including arc welding, resistance welding, spot welding, TIG welding and more.

 One of the most common types of robotic welding is the arc process.
 In this method, an electric arc generates extreme heat, up to 6,500 degrees Fahrenheit, which melts the metal.
 Molten metal joins parts together, solidifying into a stable connection after cooling.
 When a project requires a large volume of accurately conjoined metals, arc welding serves as an ideal application.

 When projects need heat-treating or a way to lower costs, robots may use resistance welding.
 During this process, a current of electricity creates a pool of molten metal as it passes between the two metal bases.
 This molten metal joins the pieces of metal together.

 Some materials resist electrical currents, precluding them from other forms of welding.
 This situation frequently occurs in the automotive industry for piecing together parts of an automobile body.
 To overcome the issue, robotic welders use a variation of resistance welding to connect a pair of thin metal sheets in a single spot.

 Robot welding applications requiring high levels of precision may require TIG welding.
 This method also goes by the term gas tungsten arc welding or GTAW.
 An electric arc passes between a tungsten electrode and the metal base.

 5. MIG Welding

-Gas metal arc welding, also known as GMAW or MIG, is a fast and straightforward method that uses a high level of deposition.
-A wire moves continuously to the heated tip of the welder, which melts the wire, allowing for a large amount of molten metal to drip onto the base for joining the base to another piece.
+Gas metal arc welding, also known as GMAW or MIG, is a fast and straightforward method that uses a high deposition level.
+The heated welder tip melts wire as it moves continuously to the tip.
+Molten metal can then drip onto a base, connecting the base to a different piece.